cdslaborg/paramonte/src/interface/Fortran/README.md

 +   **Install the Intel Parallel Studio**: If you are a student/teacher/faculty/open-source-developer, you can also download and install, free of charge, the most recent **Intel Parallel Studio** on your system which, by default, includes the Intel MPI library.
 You can follow the instructions given [on this page](https://www.cdslab.org/recipes/programming/intel-parallel-studio-installation-windows/intel-parallel-studio-installation-windows) to install the Intel Parallel Studio on your system.

 +   **Open the right command-line interface to build/run the ParaMonte example**: If the ParaMonte library that you intend to use is built for 64-bit architecture, then make sure you open a 64-bit instance of the command-line interface in either of the two cases below:
     +   If you have installed Intel Parallel Studio, open an instance of the **command-line interface** that comes with Intel Parallel Studio from the list of programs in the Windows start menu.
-This is simply a Windows command prompt that has all the necessary compiler variables and paths predefined in it.
+This is simply a Windows command prompt that has all the necessary Intel compiler variables and paths predefined in it.
     +   Otherwise, if you do not have Intel Parallel Studio, open an instance of the **command-line interface** that comes with Microsoft Visual Studio from the list of programs in the Windows start menu.
 This is simply a Windows command prompt that has all the necessary compiler variables and paths predefined in it.

-+   **Build the ParaMonte example**:
++   **Build and run the ParaMonte example**:
     Build the example via the Intel Parallel Studio command-line interface,
     ```
     build.bat
     ```
     The build script will automatically detect whether a parallel simulation has been built.
-By default, the name of the output executable is `main.exe`.
+By default, the name of the output executable is `main.exe`. *Note that the build script will both build and run the executable*.

 +   **Run the ParaMonte example executable**:
     +   For serial simulations, simply type the name of the output executable,